Scleroderma - Getting Diagnosed

 Dr John Pauling talks about why auto-antibodies are used for scleroderma diagnosis in the clip below:

-If you experience symptoms of Raynaud's or Scleroderma it's important to get an appointment with your GP as soon as possible to get yourself booked into the NHS system as it can take time to get appointments an to get diagnosed.
+If you experience symptoms of Raynaud's or Scleroderma it's important to get an appointment with your GP as soon as possible to get yourself booked into the NHS system as it can take time to get appointments and to get diagnosed.

 After a thorough physical exam by your GP including Raynaud's tests as Raynaud's is one symptom of scleroderma, you may be referred to a consultant or specialist for further tests and tests for scleroderma.

-The doctor may remove a small tissue sample (biopsy) of your affected skin so that it can be examined in the laboratory for abnormalities.
+If a conclusive result cannot be given the doctor may remove a small tissue sample (biopsy) of your affected skin so that it can be examined in the laboratory for abnormalities.

 Your doctor may also suggest breathing tests (pulmonary function tests), a CT scan of your lungs and an echocardiogram of your heart.